DLASTHR: Origins

+2000s

 Sefton Playhouse shooting

 In December 2002, Dimitri Debaz was fatally shot at a strip club in Sefton.
 Raymon Youmaran quickly became the primary suspect, leading to his disappearance along with another suspect, Raphael Joseph, also known as "Hasoni."

 According to the NSW Police submission, Joseph, Youmaran, and three other men arrived at the Sefton Hotel, where Debaz was celebrating his brother Aleck's birthday with a group of friends.
 Within moments of entering the hotel, a fight broke out between Joseph, his accomplices, and Dimitri and Aleck Debaz.
 Police reports indicated that CCTV footage showed Joseph and three accomplices running to their car, where Joseph and Youmaran each retrieved a 9mm handgun before fatally shooting Debaz, who was standing near the hotel's entrance.
 Three shots were fired into the victim's back in an execution-style manner before the gunmen fled the scene.

 Sandro Mirad, the driver of Youmaran and Joseph's getaway car, was charged and pleaded guilty to being an accessory after the fact to Debaz's murder.
 Mirad received a two-and-a-half-year sentence, with one-and-a-half years to be served non-custodially.

 As Youmaran evaded authorities and went into hiding, numerous retaliation attempts targeted individuals associated with him over several years.
 While in hiding, Youmaran engaged in drug distribution in the southwestern suburbs of Sydney, eventually becoming New South Wales' most wanted man.

-2005

 The Rocks double murder

 On April 16, 2005, at approximately 1:10 AM, Naser Ghaderi and Keyvan Ghajaloo were fatally shot in a drive-by incident on Hickson Road, The Rocks, Sydney.
 According to reports, Ghaderi and Ghajaloo were standing near a vehicle when a BMW and a Volkswagen approached.
 The driver of the BMW allegedly inquired, "Are you the Persians from the party?"
 Following this exchange, gunfire was discharged, resulting in the deaths of Ghaderi and Ghajaloo.
 The incident was believed to be a retaliatory act stemming from an altercation involving Ghaderi at a Persian event two weeks prior.

 During the coroner's inquest, Ahmed Alfadly, a non-Assyrian associate of the gang, was identified as the individual involved in the preceding altercation with Ghaderi.
-Raymon Youmaran and Danny Hirmiz were also identified as potential persons of interest in connection with the homicides.
+Raymon Youmaran and Danny Hurmuz were also identified as potential persons of interest in connection with the homicides.
 Alfadly departed Australia for Kuwait five days post-incident and has not since returned.
 As of the current date.